Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Experiments

-where MP indicates a generic message-passing block, FC indicates a dense fully connected layer, $\textsc{Lin}(H)$ a linear layer with an output size corresponding to the forecasting horizon and $d_h$ indicates the number of neurons in each layer.
-Learnable node embeddings~\cite{cini2023taming} are concatenated to the input representation before both the recurrent encoder and after the message-passing layers.
-We compare the performance of different spatial propagation schemes from the state of the art and commonly used in spatiotemporal forecasting architectures.
-In particular, the considered alternatives include the standard graph convolution~(\textbf{GConv-TTS}~\cite{kipf2017semi}), the bidirectional diffusion convolution operator~(\textbf{Diff}-TTS~\cite{li2018diffusion}), a more advanced gated message-passing scheme~(\textbf{Gated-TTS}~\cite{cini2023taming}), and the hierarchical Graph U-Net~(\textbf{GUNet-TTS}~\cite{gao2019graph}).
+where MP indicates a generic message-passing block, FC indicates a dense fully connected layer, and $\textsc{Lin}(H)$ is a linear layer with an output size corresponding to the forecasting horizon.
+The number of neurons in each layer is indicated as $d_h$.
+Learnable node embeddings~\cite{cini2023taming} are concatenated to the input before both the recurrent encoder and after the message-passing layers.
+We compare the performance of different message-passing schemes commonly used in state-of-the-art graph-based forecasting architectures.
+In particular, the considered alternatives include the standard graph convolution~(\textbf{GConv-TTS}, \citealt{kipf2017semi}), the bidirectional diffusion convolution operator~(\textbf{Diff-TTS}, \citealt{li2018diffusion}), a more advanced gated message-passing scheme~(\textbf{Gated-TTS},~\citealt{cini2023taming}), and a hierarchical Graph U-Net~(\textbf{GUNet-TTS}, \citealt{gao2019graph}).
 We use a standard \textbf{GRU}~\cite{cho2014properties} as sequence encoder for all the baselines.
 Finally, we denote by \textbf{FC-RNN} the baseline which considers the input sequences as a single multivariate time series and by $\textbf{\gls{rnn}}$ the global univariate model.
-The number of neurons $d_h$ is selected for each dataset on the validation set~(more details in the appendix), while the other hyperparameters are kept fixed among baselines.
+The number of neurons $d_h$ is selected for each dataset on the validation set~(more details in the appendix), while the other hyperparameters are kept fixed among baselines~(see Appendix~\ref{a:baselines}).
 The \textbf{\gls{method}-TTS} model is implemented following the above template and Eq.~\ref{eq:hier-seq-enc}--\ref{eq:hierarchical-message-passing}.
-Notably, the only architectural difference w.r.t.\ the above operators is the addition of a hierarchical propagation step after each message-passing layer.
-As detailed below, we validate our approach by using different spatial propagation schemes.
-Furthermore, \gls{method} is trained end-to-end as to minimize the forecasting error w.r.t.\ the aggregates corresponding to the learned clusters.
-For the purpose of this experiment, we use a static learnable hierarchical structure with $3$ levels consisting of raw time series at the bottom, $20$ super-nodes in the middle level, and the total aggregate as the single time series at the top level.
-We learn directly the selection matrices by parametrizing the associated log-probabilities with tables of learnable parameters.
+Notably, the only architectural difference w.r.t.\ the baselines is the addition of a hierarchical propagation step after each message-passing layer and readouts for each level of the hierarchy. \gls{method} is trained end-to-end as to minimize the forecasting error w.r.t.\ the aggregates corresponding to the learned clusters.
+For this experiment, we use a static learnable hierarchical structure with $3$ levels consisting of raw time series at the bottom, $20$ supernodes in the middle level, and the total aggregate as the single time series at the top level.
+Selection matrices are learned directly by parametrizing the associated log-probabilities with tables of trainable parameters.